cdapio/cdap/cdap-docs/admin-manual/source/index.rst

 - |verification|_ How to verify the CDAP installation on your Hadoop cluster by using an **example application** and **health checks**.

+.. |incompatibilities| replace:: **Incompatibilities with 5.x clusters:**
+.. _incompatibilities: incompatibilities.html

+- |incompatibilities|_ What are various incompatibilities with 5.x clusters.

 .. |upgrading| replace:: **Upgrading:**
 .. _upgrading: upgrading/index.html